zoltan-ky/django-dialogform/README.rst

 Known Limitations
 -----------------

 Dialogforms are auto-positioning and -sizing within the viewport.
 Dialogform media assets are restricted to sameorigin.
+Tested only with more complex Admin widgets (AdminSplitDateTime, RelatedObjectsWrapper, Autoselect...) and some similar third-party apps like django-addanother, django-autocomplete-light.

 Installation and Demo